Make your own classy and stylish front porch planter pots. Perfect for outdoor or indoor use. Easy step by step tutorial so you can make your own too!

 10. Fill with gravel or rock in the bottom…about 2 inches.
 Fill the rest with potting soil and then add your plant.

 This is a really quick project and I LOVE the way they updated my front porch.
 I also picked up a couple of fun, green and white, SPRINGY pillows from Lowes.
 I also threw together a monogrammed pillow to personalize things as well.
-I simply made a pillow cover out of a canvas paint drop cloth (one that I have used for several projects here) and stenciled the letter H on it.
+You can simply made a pillow cover out of a canvas paint drop cloth (one that I have used for several projects here) and stenciled the letter H on it.

 Have you had a chance to sign up for Lowe’s Creative Ideas Magazine.
 It’s FREE and offers a bunch of DIY inspiration.
 Go ahead and connect with Lowes Creative Ideas to find a lot more fun and creative ideas.